Slav Defense: General considerations

-The "Pure" Slav and a6 Slav address these problems.
+The Slav (besides the Semi-Slav) addresses these problems.
 Black's queen bishop is unblocked; the pawn structure remains balanced.
 Also, if Black later takes the gambit pawn with ...dxc4, the support provided by the pawn on c6 (and possibly ...a6) allows ...b5 which may threaten to keep the pawn, or drive away a white piece that has captured it, gaining Black a tempo for queenside expansion.

-On the other hand, Black usually will not be able to develop the queen bishop without first giving up the center with ...dxc4, developing the bishop may leave the black queenside weak, and the thematic break ...c5 incurs the loss of a tempo.
+On the other hand, Black usually will not be able to develop the queen bishop without first giving up the center with ...dxc4, developing the bishop may leave Black's queenside weak, and the thematic break ...c5 incurs the loss of a tempo.

-The Slav can be entered by many move orders.
-The possibilities include 1.d4 d5 2.Nf3 Nf6 3.c4 c6, 1.Nf3 d5 2.c4 c6 3.d4 Nf6, and so on.
+Variations

+The main line of the Slav Defense continues with 3.Nf3 Nf6 4.Nc3.
+The main alternative to 3...Nf6 is 3...e6, which may lead to various possibilities, such as the Noteboom Variation, Semi-Slav Defense or Stonewall Dutch.
+3...dxc4 is also possible, transposing to a line of the Queen's Gambit Accepted.
+3...Bf5 is a mistake due to 4.cxd5 cxd5 5.Qb3, where Black must play 5...Bc8 to avoid losing the b-pawn.

+After 4.Nc3, Black has several potential plans in the opening.